Palladium One Mining Inc.: Palladium One Announces Mineral Resource Estimate for the LK PGE-Cu-Ni Project

 Mineral Resource Estimation Methodology

-The Kaukua/Murtolampti drillhole database comprises 21004 drillholes for a total of 44,139441.45 m drilling.
+The Kaukua/Murtolampti drillhole database comprises 210 drillholes for a total of 44 km drilling.
 The Haukiaho drillhole database comprises a further 84 drillholes for a total of 13,392.3 m drilling .
 An updated 3D geological model has been constructed using Leapfrog software version (Figure 4).

 Kaukua